2023 VCE exam period controversies: Brighton Secondary College

 Brighton Secondary College came under scrutiny after students dressed up as Arabs in what was believed to be an anti-Semitic stunt.
-3AW first reported a group of students dressed up in Arab attire, which has been described as a "vicious, cruel and hateful" stunt aimed to antagonise Jewish students amid the Israel-Hamas War.
+3AW first reported a group of students dressed up in Arab attire, which has been described as a "vicious, cruel and hateful" stunt aimed to antagonise Jewish students amid the Gaza war.
 Chair of the Anti-Defamation Commission, Dr. Dvir Abramovich, condemned the student's actions on Neil Mitchell's program, "I've spoken to leadership at Brighton Secondary College.
 There was a small number of students who came to muck up day (Note: Final day of attending school before VCE exams; School tradition of pranks among students and teachers.) dressed with Arab attire.
 They were taken to the principal's office and they were instructed to immediately take off their costumes.
 As far as I understand, the school is taking it very seriously.
 There will be disciplinary repercussions, and a statement is now being prepared by the Department of Education.
 This was mean-spirited, it was vicious, it was cruel and it was hateful."